 Alexandra Shelley has taught writing workshops at Columbia, Yale, and The New School for 29 years.
 She currently teaches fiction workshops at The New School as well leading an independent group.

-With fiction honed in her workshops, many of her students have acquired agents, published in literary magazines, won short story awards, or gone on to graduate writing programs, including the Iowa Writers Workshop, Columbia, N.Y.U., Hunter, The New School, Rutgers, Sarah Lawrence.
+With fiction honed in her workshops, many of her students have acquired agents, published in literary magazines, won short story awards, or gone on to graduate writing programs, including the Iowa Writers Workshop, Columbia, N.Y.U., Hunter, The New School.
 Several have published novels or story collections.
 One workshop member's story will soon be a major feature film.

 References from Workshop Members